Yni-Viar/scp-assets/README.md

 http://creativecommons.org/licenses/by-sa/3.0/

 ---

-I have credited authors where it was possible, in other cases, these assets are from the SCP - Containment Breach game and it's mods(like Box of Horrors, SCP: Nine-Tailed Fox, Ultimate Edition).
+I have credited authors where it was possible, in other cases, these assets are from the SCP - Containment Breach game, it's mods(like Box of Horrors, SCP: Nine-Tailed Fox, Ultimate Edition) and SCP Unity.

 ---

-More assets will be added soon.
+more assets are coming soon...